Martin-Antonov/GTE-Website/docs/multiplayer-strategicform.md

 Perhaps later one could offer a choice between horizontal and vertical panels in the settings, or a suitable button.

+Both arrangements can be adapted to more than 2 strategies per player.

 ### 3 players with comma-separated payoffs, vertically stacked panels

-The conventional way of writing payoffs (certainly easier to typeset, which may be the main reason it is used) is to put them comma-separated in each cell.
+Compared to the staggered payoffs that we advocate, the conventional way of writing payoffs (certainly easier to typeset, which may be the main reason it is used) is to put them comma-separated in each cell.
 This is rather natural for 3 players, but then a square shape of the cell would be a massive waste of vertical space.
 Hence, the cells will become rectangles that are typically much wider than high.
-The width could be adapted to the actually need depending the width of the payoff entries.
+The width could be adapted to the actually needed horizontal space depending on the width of the payoff entries (but should be uniform per column, with commas vertically lined up).

 The following example uses player colours for the payoffs, black for the commas, and an annotation (not clear it is needed) 1,2,3 at the top left.

 ![](./PICS/3sf-commas-.png)

+Feature / for discussion:
+In the above picture, the player to move is printed with a colon before the move name (not standard for the strategic form).
+If this is implemented, make the player name *separate* because it might have its own font.
+(Done above for players 1 and 2 but not player 3).

 ## 4 players